-Bible translation has been an integral part of Protestant mission worldwide since the beginning of the nineteenth century and has become, for the most part, an accepted maxim of good missionary practice.
-However, my own experience as an OMF church planter among the Manobo people in Mindanao, coupled with my own more recent research, has led me to challenge the “translation principle” as an unassailable mainstay within mission strategy.
-In explaining my position I begin with a brief résumé of the importance of Bible translation to Christian mission in the past 200 years, the values which have driven it forward, and the principles which have shaped its practice.
-I then present the responses to vernacular translations of the Bible by Manobo Christians and by Christians from other Lumad people groups on Mindanao.
+Bible translation has been an integral part of Protestant mission.
+However, Wilson McMahon’s experience as a church planter among the Manobo people in Mindanao, coupled with his research, has led him to question the “translation principle” as an unassailable mainstay within mission strategy.
+This paper briefly reviews the importance of Bible translation in the past 200 years, the values which have driven it forward, and the principles which shaped its practice.
+It then presents the responses to vernacular translations of the Bible by Manobo Christians and by Christians from other Lumad people groups on Mindanao.

 Mother Tongue Translation versus Lingua Franca: Some Thoughts on a Missiological Mainstay